Motivic and $\ell$-adic realizations of the category of singularities of the zero locus of a global section of a vector bundle: Introduction

 We will end this article with some remarks on the following two problems: \begin{enumerate} \item It seems possible to define a formalism of vanishing cycles in twisted situations, i.e. in the situation in which we have a morphism $s_X:X\rightarrow \V(\Lc_X)$ for $\Lc_X \in \textup{\textbf{Pic}}(X)$.
 This is all about completing the empty slot in the mind map above.
-One should then be able to find $\Phi^{\textup{mi}}_{(X,s_X)}(\Ql{}(\beta))$ via a procedure that corresponds to taking homotopy fixed points in the usual situation. \item We will comment the regularity hypothesis that appears both in A.~Blanc-M.~Robalo-B.~Toën-G.~Vezzosi's theorem and in the generalization we provide. \end{enumerate} \begin{rmk-non} The main body of this article corresponds to \cite[Chapter \S3]{pi20}, while the "preliminaries" section corresponds Chapter \S1 in \textit{loc. cit}.
+One should then be able to find $\Phi^{\textup{mi}}_{(X,s_X)}(\Ql{}(\beta))$ via a procedure that corresponds to taking homotopy fixed points in the usual situation.
+A complete account on this formalism will appear in a forthcoming paper in collaboration with D.-C.~Cisinski. \item We will comment the regularity hypothesis that appears both in A.~Blanc - M.~Robalo - B.~To\"en - G.~Vezzosi's theorem and in the generalization we provide. \end{enumerate} \begin{rmk-non} The main body of this article corresponds to \cite[Chapter \S3]{pi20}, while the "preliminaries" section corresponds Chapter \S1 in \textit{loc. cit}.
 The only difference lies in section \S \ref{the l-adic realization of the dg category of singularities of a twisted LG model of rank r}, where we have considered a more general setting in the present text. \end{rmk-non} \begin{rmk-non} Even if the theorems are stated in the category $\shvl(Z)$ of $\ell$-adic sheaves, they are nevertheless true (and the proves we provide work mutatis mutandis) as $\textup{B}\mathbb{U}_{Z,\Q}$-modules (see section \ref{the l-adic realization of dg categories}). \end{rmk-non}

-This paper is part of the author's PhD thesis written under the supervision of B. Toën and G. Vezzosi, and to them owes a lot.
-Their generosity in sharing their ideas and insights is the backbone upon which this work relies on.

-The author wishes to thank F. Déglise, T. Dyckerhoff, B. Keller, S. Scherotzke and J. Tapia for their comments and remarks on the work presented in this article.